adelf/laravel-menu/readme.md

 ```
 php artisan vendor:publish --provider="Adelf\LaravelMenu\LaravelMenuServiceProvider"
 ```
 **resources/menu/default.php** and **resources/views/menu/menu.blade.php** files will appear.
-It's just a templates.
+It's just an examples.
 Provide your own configuration and blade template.

 ## Using
 This will render menu's blade template